 “I still dream about that night where I’m dangling off the sky bridge as he crushes my fingers with his foot.
 He always screams, “Do you want to live?
 Then beg!
 Beg for your life!”
 In it I fall.
 I fall and there is no one to save me as my death quickly approaches.
 Then I awaken to my own scream as I lie in a pool of sweat.

 “I first saw him in D.C. when I was in pursuit of Ada the night she stole the T-Veronica virus.
-The sounds of the train passing by the building began to trigger… memories… images I had tried hard to suppress during the bio terrorist attacks.
+The sounds of the train passing by the building began to trigger… memories… images that I had tried hard to suppress during the terrorist attacks.
 I saw him in that warehouse – he was in the shape of that dinosaur-like creature when he charged at me.
 I tried to pass it off as merely stress, but the man continues to haunt me even during my waking hours.
 I know that he’s dead, but what do I do?
-How do I deal with this?”
+How do I deal with something like this?”

 The entry on the next page was dated a week later.

 “I took full responsibility for the failed recovery of the T-Veronica virus.
 That, coupled with the fact that I failed my first psych evaluation has caused my demotion.
 The media attention is brutal, and someone had to be put on the chopping block.
 Helena didn’t deserve to see her new career come to a close so I took the blame.
 I was the agent in charge; Ada’s escape is on me.
 Now my time in D.C. is coming to a close.
 The director is going to reassign me elsewhere within the week.
 Right now all I can do is pack my boxes and get ready for my next assignment.

 “Hunnigan and Helena have been watching me.
 They try to hide it, but I know what they’re doing.
 They know something is wrong.
 They’ve both tried in simple ways to get me to talk with them.
 Maybe they’re trying to help.
 Helena has even asked to take me out for a beer and talk.
 Talk?
 How can I talk to anyone about this?